 Georgia workers’ compensation laws allow families to secure financial damages if a work-related accident caused the death of a loved one.
 However, workers’ compensation does not allow recovery for non-economic damages, such as pain and suffering.

-If your loved one passed away due to negligence on the job, you can pursue benefits through a workers’ compensation case and an injury claim.
-Our lawyers can explain more about this option during your free case review.
+If your loved one passed away due to negligence on the job, you can pursue benefits through a workers’ compensation case and possibly a personal injury claim.
+Our workers’ compensation lawyers in Lawrenceville can explain more about this option during your free case review.

 The Time Limit on Filing Wrongful Death Lawsuits in Lawrenceville

-In Georgia, you will have two years to file a wrongful death lawsuit after the death of your loved one.
-Unlike other personal injury cases, the statute of limitations does not begin on the day of their accident.
-Instead, the time limit starts ticking when they ultimately pass away from their respective ailments.
+Per O.C.G.A. § 9-3-33, you will generally have two years to file a wrongful death lawsuit after the death of your loved one.
+Unlike other personal injury cases, the statute of limitations does not begin on the day of the accident.
+Instead, the time limit starts ticking when they pass away from the injuries they suffered in the accident or the ailments they contracted in the incident.

-The exact time limit on your case may vary depending on the defendant in your case.
+The exact time limit on your case may vary.
+Extenuating circumstances may shorten or extend, legally referred to as toll, your deadline.
 For this reason, many victims turn to wrongful death lawyers to help keep their cases within the bounds of the law.
-After all, simple mistakes—like missing a deadline—can cause irreversible consequences with your civil case.
+After all, simple mistakes—like missing a deadline—can cause irreversible consequences in your civil case.

-Our Wrongful Death Attorneys at Kaine Law Can Fight for You
+Our Lawrenceville Wrongful Death Attorneys Can Fight for You

 Here at Kaine Law, we have fought alongside countless families during their time of need.
-In addition to working on numerous other forms of personal injury law, we are proud to represent victims of wrongful death accidents.
+In addition to working on numerous other forms of personal injury law, our Lawrenceville wrongful death lawyers are proud to represent victims of wrongful death accidents.
 We will do everything in our power to get justice for you and your loved ones.

 We know that no amount of money can bring back your loved one, but it can help ease the financial burden you and your family are facing.
-You deserve compensation to cover certain damages, which can help you all move forward a little more comfortably.
+You deserve compensation to move forward a little more comfortably.
 To learn more about taking legal action after losing a loved one in a wrongful death in Lawrenceville, contact a Kaine Law representative today to get started with your free consultation.

 Call or text 404-214-2001 or complete a Free Case Evaluation form